-Whether your call, or contact, center is focused on inbound or outbound calls, it is imperative to ensure an absolute high level of efficiency and productivity.
+Whether your call or contact, the center is focused on inbound or outbound calls, it is imperative to ensure an absolutely high level of efficiency and productivity.
 Because most sales are made over the phone, agents must make the best use out of their time to keep the calls rolling and minimize downtime.
 Reducing this downtime that is required for an agent to make, or receive the next call will allow your agents to keep a steady stream of communication flowing, to ensure the highest level of efficiency.

-1) Preview Dialer
+1. Preview Dialer

-When making calls from a predetermined list of leads, preview dialers will quickly display an overview of the current caller’s information, prior to or while placing the call.
-Agents will see any previous calls, sales, or account information relevant in order to build context around the call.
+When making calls from a predetermined list of leads, preview dialers will quickly display an overview of the current caller’s information, before or while placing the call.
+Agents will see any previous calls, sales, or account information relevant to build context around the call.
 Preview dialers will sequentially dial out form this list to offer the agent appropriate time to review any information available – but agents are generally able to determine if they want to take the current call, or move on to the next.
 This allows agents to redirect calls to a more suitable agent or department to ensure the most accurate quality of service.

-2) Predictive Dialer
+2. Predictive Dialer

-Predictive dialers are designed to place the maximum number of calls possible in a short period of time.
+Predictive dialers are designed to place the maximum number of calls possible in a short period.
 Predictive dialers live up to their name, by relying on statistical algorithms to determine the necessary information to reduce agent downtime.
 These systems will collect data such as average call length, the number of agents available, and the average number of calls it takes to successfully connect with a contact.
 Time that agents would normally spend weeding out answering machines, busy signals, and abandoned or dropped calls before they eventually reach a live person is severely reduced thanks to the automatic nature of these solutions.
 Predictive dialers are so good because the system knows when and how many numbers to dial to keep a seamless stream of calls for the agent.

-3) Power Dialer
+3. Power Dialer

-4) Progressive Dialer
+4. Progressive Dialer

-Progressive dialers bring functionalities of the other solutions together to ensure a constant pace of calling, while allowing agents the proper time to prepare for the call.
+Progressive dialers bring functionalities of the other solutions together to ensure a constant pace of calling while allowing agents the proper time to prepare for the call.
 Like power dialers, progressive dialers will automatically dial out from a list of leads one after the other to help maintain that constant flow of calls and reduce the downtime in between.
 This removes the burden of dialing a new number after the next from the agent.
 However, in between each call, progressive dialers will display any CRM details, such as the call information or records that preview dialers supply agents.
 Progressive dialers generally do not give agents the ability to redirect calls, and will automatically route based on priority and skills.
-This ensures the constant flow of calls from the power dialer, and the level of service made possibly by preview dialers.
+This ensures the constant flow of calls from the power dialer, and the level of service made possible by preview dialers.

-5) Auto Dialers
+5. Auto Dialers

 Autodialers can be used for good, or they can be used for evil.
 Sometimes known as robocallers, there’s a reason the FCC is looking to enlist wireless carriers to fight the battle against this method of auto dialing.
 However, these dialers can also be used for specific scenarios to pass along information or reminders – like when used by school districts to send out closing alerts for snow days, or pharmacies reminding patrons their prescriptions are ready to be picked up.
-Like the others, these systems will automatically dial out numbers from a predetermined list of leads, and play a recorded message whether a connection to a live person or answering machine is made.
+Like the others, these systems will automatically dial out numbers from a predetermined list of leads and play a recorded message whether a connection to a live person or answering machine is made.
 Auto dialers can also ask questions similar to IVR systems to route connections to appropriate agents.

-So Which Auto Dialer is Best for Your Call Center?
+Which Auto Dialer is Best for Your Call Center?

 - Preview dialers are commonly used in B2C markets, as they are ideal for more complex sales that might require additional research or preparation to ensure your agent can provide the highest level of service and increase the chances of success.
 Properly prepared agents can minimize downtime in attempting to catch up on the history of a client or lead and jump right into the most relevant point.
-Preview dialers can also beneficial in specific use cases like collection agencies, health care, or even technical support where context of the caller is important.
+Preview dialers can also beneficial in specific use cases like collection agencies, health care, or even technical support where the context of the caller is important.
 Preview dialers can provide a substantial boost to call centers that make a low volume of calls with high detail clients.

 - Power dialers are powerful, yet simple.
-They stand as solid introduction to automatic dialers, and can be extremely beneficial and cost effective to small team contact centers that are looking to ensure the highest level of efficiency.
+They stand as a solid introduction to automatic dialers and can be extremely beneficial and cost-effective to small team contact centers that are looking to ensure the highest level of efficiency.
 With power dialers continuing a steady stream of calls, your agents can spend more time focusing on the calls at hand, and moving on to the next as quickly as they can to stay productive.
 If a number is busy, disconnect or doesn’t answer, the power dialer will immediately move to the next leave without the need for any input from the agent.
 Power dialers provide an immediate efficiency gain to help get your center off the ground running.

 - Auto dialers are best left to specific use cases like the previously mentioned schools or pharmacies, those that need to blast out information, reminders or alerts quickly and efficiently.
-Because of certain regulations put in place by the FCC in the United States, auto dialers are banned from making sales calls, and most people will just hang up from these calls anyway.
+Because of certain regulations put in place by the FCC in the United States, auto-dialers are banned from making sales calls, and most people will just hang up from these calls anyway.
 These systems can generally play a prerecorded message upon answering then hang up and go to the next call, asks questions to route callers to an agent that would advance the call, or even leave a voicemail if there is no answer at all.

 Most Providers Include Dialers In Their Call Center Software

-While most providers will offer the standard preview, predictive and progressive dialers, many do not offer the ability to send out prerecorded messages with auto dialers.
+While most providers will offer the standard preview, predictive and progressive dialers, many do not offer the ability to send out prerecorded messages with auto-dialers.
 That functionality can normally be found in specific services, such as Voice2phone and VoiceShot.